vystydp/react-events-list/README.md

 # Getting Started with Evento app
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+`npm install && npm build && npm dev`

 # Known issues
-	a) I have used so called mechanizm "heart beat" or "pooling" as there is no way to run socket.io in Vercel cloud
-        https://vercel.com/guides/do-vercel-serverless-functions-support-websocket-connections
+    a) There is no queueing mechanizm on backend implemented yet https://vercel.com/guides/do-vercel-serverless-functions-support-websocket-connections
     b) Missing loading spinner (especially when new event is added)
     c) Temperature is not related to the event time just location
     d) CSS is very poor as I spent a lot time working on BE
     e) Code base is not 100% covered by UT (~90% coverage)
     f) Missing E2E tests
     g) EventList component should have some kind of memoization (useMemo) even if it's not so expensive looping

-## ToDo
+## Todo
      1) Memoize
      2) Remove pooling + Add websocket and move to Heroku cloud
      3) CSS Polishing
      4) Explore weahter API to get forecast by location and time, possibly we can get the whole forecast and find the right value for each event

+ ## Nice to have
+     1) Websocket communication instead of "Heart beat" pooling.

 ## Available Scripts